Lanzarote Training Camp

 COST

 Athletes arrange their own flights, transfers and accommodation.
-The fee for Enduroman's services (payable via BACS when you return from the camp) is £30 per day, this price includes help with feeding and nutrition, bag security on the beach, training and event advice and boat support.
+The fee for Enduroman's services (payable via BACS) is £250 per week, this price includes help with feeding and nutrition, bag security on the beach, training and event advice and boat support.

 BOOKING PROCEDURE

 1. Book your accommodation and flights.
-Enduroman will be based at the H10 Timanfaya Palace Hotel.
 If you would like to stay somewhere else then our advice is to read the Accommodation section on this page and be sure to find somewhere within easy walking distance of the swim area.

 2. Complete the Lanzarote Camp Booking Form, which asks for details of your dates and accommodation.
 On receipt of the form Enduroman will contact you to confirm your place on the camp.